Krishna's Butterball: History

-The Pallava king Narasimhavarman (630–668 CE) also made a failed attempt to move the boulder.
+The Pallava king Narasimhavarman (630–668 CE) made a failed attempt to move the boulder.
 The Indian Tamil king Raja Raja Chola (985 and 1014 CE) was inspired by the balance of this massive stone boulder and it led to the creation of never-falling mud dolls called Tanjavur Bommai, which having a half-spherical base tends to come back to its original position every time one tries to make it fall.
 In 1908, then-governor of the city Arthur Havelock made an attempt to use seven elephants to move the boulder from its position due to safety concerns but with no success.
-On 12 October 2019, Indian Prime Minister Narendra Modi and Chinese President Xi Jinping took a photo in front of Krishna's Butterball holding hands during their second "informal summit".
+On 12 October 2019, Indian Prime Minister Narendra Modi and General Secretary of the Chinese Communist Party Xi Jinping took a photo in front of Krishna's Butterball holding hands during their second "informal summit".

 Details

 Krishna's Butterball is located in the tourist town Mahabalipuram in Chengalpattu district in the state of Tamil Nadu in south India.
 It is easily accessible via the East Coast Road (ECR) at a distance of 55 km from Chennai Central railway station and 53 km from Chennai International Airport.
 To the south, Pondicherry is 95 km distant.